By-Laws

 OFFICERS

-Election of Officers; Terms of Office: The initial officers shall be those individuals named in the Articles of Incorporation who shall serve until the Annual Meeting of the Members in 2021 and until their successors are elected and qualified.
-Officers shall serve terms of two (2) years and shall be elected by the Members at their Annual Meeting held in May or June of each odd-numbered year.
-The terms of office shall expire at the next succeeding odd-year Annual Meeting and until an officer’s successor has been elected and qualified.
-The appointment of an officer does not itself create any contract right.
+Section 3.02 Election of Officers; Terms of Office: Officers shall serve terms of two (2) years and shall be elected by the members at the Annual Meeting of each odd-numbered year.
+The terms of office shall expire at the next succeeding odd-year Annual Meeting or until an officer’s successor has been elected and qualified.
 Officers shall be eligible for reelection.

-Prohibitions: No member elected to office in a primary or general election may be an officer of the Club.
-The President shall not take part in any partisan activity on behalf of a candidate or faction in a pre-primary or primary contest.
+Section 3.03 Prohibitions: No member elected to office in a primary or general election may be an officer of the Club.
+The President shall not take part in any activity on behalf of a candidate or faction in a pre-primary or primary contest.
+Neither the Club nor the President shall endorse any candidate in a contested Democratic primary; no such prohibition applies to other officers or Board members in their individual capacity.

-President: The President shall preside at all meetings of the Membership, the Board of Directors and the Executive Committee.
-The President shall appoint all chairpersons or co-chairpersons of committees and will be an ex-officio member of such committees with exception of the Nominating Committee.
+The President shall preside at all meetings of the Membership, the Board of Directors, and the Executive Committee.
+The President shall appoint all chairpersons or co-chairpersons of committees and shall be an ex-officio member of such committees except for the Nominating Committee.
 The President shall perform all other duties as the Board of Directors deems necessary to carry on functions appropriate to this club.
 If the President is absent, the 1st Vice President shall take over the duties of the President.

-Vice Presidents: The Vice President shall assist the President in carrying out Club activities.
+Vice Presidents: The Vice Presidents shall assist the President in carrying out Club activities.
 The 1st Vice President shall assume the office of President in the President’s absence.

-Secretary: The Secretary shall be responsible for the keeping of an accurate record of the proceedings of all meetings of the Membership, the Board of Directors, and the Executive Committee.
-The minutes shall be distributed to the Board prior at the next meeting.
-A current file should be available and sent to the archives periodically.
+The Secretary shall be responsible for keeping an accurate record of the proceedings of all meetings of the Membership, the Board of Directors, and the Executive Committee.
+The minutes shall be distributed to the Board prior to the next meeting.
 The Secretary shall give or cause to be given all notices in accordance with these Bylaws or as required by law, and in general shall perform all duties customary to the office of Secretary.
-The Secretary shall have custody of the corporate seal of the Club, if any; and the Secretary shall have the authority to affix the same to any instruments requiring it; and when so affixed, it may be attested to by his or her signature.
-The Board of Directors may give general authority to any officer to affix the seal of the Club, if any, and to attest the affixing by his or her signature.

-Treasurer: The Treasurer shall be responsible for all funds of the Club.
-She shall keep or cause to be kept complete and accurate accounts of receipts and disbursements of the Club and shall deposit or cause to be deposited all monies and other valuable property of the Club in the name and to the credit of the Club in such banks or depositories as the Board of Directors may designate.
+The Treasurer shall be responsible for all funds of the Club.
+The treasurer shall keep or cause to be kept complete and accurate accounts of receipts and disbursements of the Club and shall deposit or cause to be deposited all monies and other valuable property of the Club in the name and to the credit of the Club in such banks or depositories as the Board of Directors may designate.
 The Treasurer shall render a statement of accounts at each regular meeting of the Board of Directors.
-He or she shall at all reasonable times exhibit the books and accounts to any officer or Director of the Corporation and shall perform or delegate and supervise the performance of all other duties incident to the office of Treasurer, subject to the supervision of the Board.
-The Treasurer shall, if required by the Board of Directors, give such bond or security for the faithful performance of his or her duties as the Board may require, for which the Treasurer shall be reimbursed.
+The treasurer shall at all reasonable times exhibit the books and accounts to any officer or Director of the Corporation and shall perform or delegate and supervise the performance of all other duties incident to the office of Treasurer, subject to the supervision of the Board.
+The Treasurer shall, if required by the Board of Directors, give such bond or security for the faithful performance of her duties as the Board may require, for which the Treasurer shall be reimbursed.

-Vacancies: If the office of President is vacated the 1st Vice President shall become President.
+Section 3.07 Vacancies: If the office of President is vacated, the 1st Vice President shall become President.
 For all other officer positions, vacancies existing by reason of resignation, death, incapacity or removal before the expiration of a term may be filled by the President for the remainder of the unexpired term.

 ARTICLE IV